 - Connectivity/adapter capabilities (data source and target support): The ability to interact with a range of different types of data structure, including:

 - Legacy and nonrelational databases

 - Packaged applications, such as CRM and supply chain management

 - SaaS and cloud-based applications and sources

 - Industry-standard message formats, such as electronic data interchange (EDI), Swift and Health Level Seven International (HL7)

 - Externalized parallel distributed processing (such as Hadoop Distributed File System [HDFS] and other NoSQL-type repositories)

 - Message queues, including those provided by application integration middleware products and standards-based products (such as Java Message Service [JMS])

-- Emergent data types of a less structured nature, such as email, websites, office productivity tools and content repositories
+- Data types of a less structured nature, such as social media, email, websites, office productivity tools and content repositories

-- In addition, data integration tools must support different modes of interaction with
+- Data integration tools must support different modes of interaction with this range

 - Bulk acquisition and delivery